Thank God (film)

-Thank God was released theatrically on 25 October 2022 during Diwali festivities.
+Thank God was released theatrically on 25 October 2022, on Diwali festivities.
 It received mixed reviews from critics and was a commercial failure.

 Plot

-Ayaan Kapoor is a real estate businessman who is in debt of ₹16 crores.
-He had a growing real estate business, but fell into debt due to his involvement in black money and subsequent demonetisation.
-He wanted to sell his house to repay his debt but could not find any buyer and starts living at his wife's house with his wife - Inspector Ruhi - and daughter Pihu.
+Ayaan Kapoor is an extremely greedy, selfish and egoistic real estate businessman who is in a debt of ₹16 crores.
+His day to day life involves carrying out his real estate business in 80% black and 20% white money, visiting a nearby Hanuman temple every Tuesday and Saturday to smear the idol of Hanuman with holy paste, offer laddus, pour oil on the idol and greedily ask for petty things.
+He has a booming real estate business, but falls into debt due to the demonetisation.
+He wants to sell his mansion to clear his debts but can't find any buyer and starts living at his wife's house with his wife, Inspector Ruhi, and daughter Pihu.